markjfisher/fujinet-nio/docs/network_device_protocol.md

 - `needs_body_write=1` indicates the host must stream body via `Write` (POST/PUT).
 - `accepted=1` means the handle exists; it does not imply the request has completed.

+### Headers

+- Headers are only collected if the OPEN flag `want_headers` is set.
+- POSIX backends may capture all response headers and return up to max_header_bytes.
+- ESP32 backends should avoid storing full headers unless requested, and should prefer filtering/storing only what the client asked for (future enhancement).

 ---

 ## Command: Write (0x03)